Jean Delville: The First World War: Exile in London 1914–1918

 When war broke out, Delville, amongst many Belgians, was welcomed in Britain as exiles.
 He moved there with his entire family, including his wife and four younger children and settled in Golders Green in London.
 His two oldest sons, Elie and Raphaël Delville, were conscripted into the Belgian war effort (both survived the conflict).
 Delville played an active role in London through his writings, art and public addresses (he was a gifted orator) in support of the Belgians in exile and the conflict against the Germans.
-He contributed to the Belgian expatriate newspaper in London, L'Indépendence Belge and wrote several articles and poems virulently condemning German aggression.
+He contributed to the Belgian expatriate newspaper in London, L'Indépendance Belge and wrote several articles and poems virulently condemning German aggression.
 He was an active member of the philanthropic society for Belgian refugees, La Ligue des Patriotes de Belgique, and was the president of La Ligue des Artistes belges that was responsible for the creation of the successful publication Belgian Art in Exile, the sale of which raised money for Belgian charities in England.
 The work contains a great number of representative paintings and other works of art by contemporary Belgian artists.
 The volume was generally well received.
 The Sketch ran a supportive editorial in their January edition and gave informative information about the volume: